jnyg/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I'm an assistant professor at the Yau Mathematical Sciences Center, Tsinghua University.
+I'm a theoretical physicist at the Yau Mathematical Sciences Center, Tsinghua University.